RobinTrigon/red0/README.md

       -install: git clone https://github.com/RobinTrigon/red0/ ; cd red0 ; bash run.sh.sh
       -thanks: the universe.
       -coded by: Robin Trigon | 3rr0r-404
+      -note: sorry bro this tool is not for u coz tamu (Personal version) is not exist in your computer.

 -